 - Play any free to play or demo versions of any gambling games

-If you've lived at the same address for years, are on the electoral roll and have a well established credit history you may not notice much of a difference when you join a new site; you'll probably have to register a valid credit or debit card with them to take up any no deposit or free bingo offers but this is already a common requirement.
-If you don't fulfil those criteria, expect to have to submit documents such as utility bills or a copy of your passport as part of the account opening process even if you don't make a deposit - and until the process is complete, you won't be able to play any games on site at all.
+If you’ve lived at the same address for years, are on the electoral roll and have a well established credit history you may not notice much of a difference when you join new bingo sites; you’ll probably have to register a valid credit or debit card with them to take up any no deposit or free bingo offers but this is already a common requirement.
+If you don’t fulfil those criteria, expect to have to submit documents such as utility bills or a copy of your passport as part of the account opening process even if you don’t make a deposit – and until the process is complete, you won’t be able to play any games on site at all.

 We expect the combination of the higher rate of taxation with the need to undergo all those checks before being allowed to play to kill off all or almost all of the remaining no deposit welcome offers at slot sites as well as at bingo sites.
 There’s not much point in an operator having that type of offer if players have to undergo exactly the same verification and vetting process as they would have to if they made a deposit.